 To be considered as a Dow 30 stock, a company must meet the following criteria:

-Dow 30 List Description: The following table includes all of the current Dow 30 stocks.
+Dow 30 Stocks List Description: The following table includes all of the current Dow 30 stocks.
 The Dow 30 list includes and can be sorted on: company name, market cap, dividend yield, stock price, stock price percent change (for the current trading day).
-For comparison purposes, the Dow Jones Industrial Average is included.
+For comparison purposes, the Dow Jones Industrial Average (DJIA) is included.
 Clicking on any row within the table will instantly update the chart (located on top of the table) for that stock.
-For more charts and data on an individual company (e.g. trend chart, seasonality chart), click on a company name.
+For more charts and data on any of the Dow 30 companies (e.g. trend chart, seasonality chart), click on a company name.
 Feel free to reload this page to get the latest stock quotes throughout the trading day.
 Keep in mind that the Dow 30 can change at any time by the powers that be at S&P Dow Jones Indices (for a list of Dow changes since 1929, try our Dow Deletions Table).
 Don’t miss out on important revisions to the Dow (and Dogs of the Dow).
 Get our free Dogs of the Dow Newsletter.

 Dow 30 Stocks List FAQ